MikeSoughton/twitter-nlp/README.md

   ```
 Copy the url link it provides and paste it into the box under Connect->Connect to a local runtime, in the right hand corner of a Colab notebook.

+ON FURTHER TESTING THERE ARE FURTHER ISSUES WITH RUNNING SNSCRAPE ON COLAB.
+I HAVE NO PROBLEM RUNNING THEM LOCALLY IF THIS REMAINS A PROBLEM I WAS ONLY LOOKING INTO THIS FOR THE SAKE OF CONSISTENCY.

 All other notebooks which do not require snscrape we should be able to run normally.